pietsch/oval/doc/source/install.rst

     >>> elis_validator = Validator('http://eprints.rclis.org/dspace-oai/request')

-Our freshly created :class:`~oval.validator.Validator` object instantly connects the OAI-PMH interface and gets some basic information about the repository, for example the human-readable name of the repository and the admin's email address:
+Our freshly created :class:`~oval.validator.Validator` object instantly connects the OAI-PMH interface and gets some basic information about the repository, for example its human-readable name and the admin's email address:

 .. code-block:: python